mariiakhairi/cucumber_cypress/README.md

 The repository is organized as follows:

 - `cypress/`: Contains the Cypress test files.
-  - `integration/`: Holds feature files and step definitions.
+  - `end2end/`: Holds feature files and step definitions.
   - `support/`: Includes additional support files and utilities.
   - `fixtures/`: Stores test data and sample payloads.
-- `plugins/`: Includes Cypress plugins.

 ## Usage